-Despite the oxymoron, we humans can’t really see light.
-We can only see objects that are illuminated by light, not the light itself.
-The light-sensitive components of our eyes – the so-called ‘rods and cones’ that respond by to radiation in the ‘visible’ part of the spectrum – don’t ‘see’ the radiation at all (despite what it says on the box).
-They respond to light reflected off objects.
-And actually, only the part of spectrum that hasn’t been absorbed by the surface we’re looking at.
+The light-sensitive components of our eyes – the so-called rods and cones that respond favourably to a tiny range of radiation within the much broader electromagnetic spectrum – don’t see the ‘visible’ radiation at all, despite what it says on the box.
+Rather, they respond to light reflected off physical objects.
+And specifically, only the part of the spectrum that hasn’t been absorbed by the surface we’re looking at.

 Orange and Un-oranges

-We see the orange as orange because the un-orange part of the visible spectrum is absorbed by the surface of the fruit.
-The remaining radiation is reflected away from the surface where the light particles (photons) enter our eye where the real magic begins…
+It is generally accepted that we see an orange as orange because the un-orange part of the spectrum is absorbed by the surface of the fruit.
+The remaining radiation is reflected away from the surface and that, in turn, enters our eye.
+Which is where the real magic begins…

-The light radiation, travelling as ‘photons’ or particles-that-behave-like-waves, first arrives at the cornea (the outer part of the eye covered by contact lenses if you happen to wear them); then moves through the pupil (the aperture or hole in the iris which varies in size according to ambient light); is cleverly focused by the lens; moves on through the ridiculously-named jelly-like wasteland of the ‘vitreous humour’; then finally arrives at the retina where the heavy lifting is performed.
+The light radiation, travelling as photons or particles-that-behave-like-waves, first arrives at the cornea – the outer part of the eye covered by contact lenses if you happen to wear them – then moves through the pupil (the aperture or hole in the iris which varies in size according to the volume of ambient light); is cleverly focused by the lens; moves on through the ridiculously-named jelly-like wasteland of the vitreous humour; then finally arrives at the retina where the heavy lifting is performed.

-The rods and cones do a remarkable thing: they convert the light particles into electrical signals by a process called ‘phototransduction’ before passing the signal on through the optical nervous system via synapses and connections in the same way that other brain functions are transmitted.
-There are some double-ended (bi-polar) cells first, then an array of ‘ganglion cells’.
-There are less of them than the rods and cones (about 100 cones connect to one ganglion) and we didn’t know much about them until the 90s really but now we think they’re important for non-imaging reasons like psychological resonses to colour, circadian rythms etc.
+The rods and cones do a remarkable thing: they convert the light particles into electrical signals by a process called phototransduction before passing the signal on through the optical nervous system via synapses and connections in the same way that other brain functions are transmitted.
+There are some double-ended (bi-polar) cells first, then an array of ganglion transmission cells.
+There are fewer of them than the rods and cones (about 100 cones connect to one ganglion) and we didn’t know much about them until the 90s but now we think they’re important for non-imaging reasons like psychological responses to colour, circadian rhythms etc.

 But is it orange?